-A General NPDES Permit for Stormwater Discharges from Construction Site Activities, NOI is required for any project with a disturbance of 1 acre or more.
+A General NPDES Permit for Stormwater Discharges from Construction Site Activities is required for any project with a total area of earth disturbance of 1 acre or more.
 If a single project involves a cumulative disturbance of 1 acre or more, such as a program of repair/replacement of guardrail at numerous locations, a permit is required.

-The NOI shall be submitted for each individual design section project so the permit can be closed out by submittal of a NOT (by the CM) after that section is complete.
+For projects subject to an NPDES permit, a NOI shall be submitted for each individual project so the permit can be closed out by submittal of a NOT (by the CM) after that project is complete.
 For NPDES forms, refer to Appendix 1.